shango/shango.github.io/aws_workstation.md

 9. Provide a brief justification for your request—for example, enter Deploying VFX workstation for remote production—and submit the request.

 AWS typically processes quota increase requests within 24 to 48 hours.
-You receive an email notification when your request is approved.
+You'll receive an email notification when your request is approved.

 ## Launch and configure an EC2 Windows Server instance